-Last month, Facebook's early investors and some directors became eligible to sell stock they own in the social networking company.
+On Thursday, Facebook's early investors and some directors became eligible to sell stock they own in the social networking company.
 Others will have similar rights in the coming months.
-Facebook said Tuesday that it is making employees eligible to sell stock Oct.
-29. It also said CEO Mark Zuckerberg won't sell stock in the company for at least the next 12 months; he had been eligible to do so Nov.
-14.

-Up to 1.5 billion more shares could flood the stock market — about 3.5 times the 421 million shares that had been trading since Facebook's initial public offering in May.
+Up to 1.91 billion more shares could flood the stock market — more than four times the 421 million shares that have been trading since Facebook's initial public offering in May.

-Here's the schedule, as reported by Facebook Inc. in regulatory filings:
+Here's the schedule, as reported by Facebook Inc. in a regulatory filing:

-— Oct.
-29: 234 million shares and stock options held by employees as of Oct.
-15, excluding Zuckerberg.
+— Unspecified date between Oct.
+15 and Nov.
+13: 243 million shares and stock options held by directors and former or current employees, excluding Zuckerberg.

 — May 18, 2013: 47 million shares held by the Russian Internet company Mail.ru Group and DST Global, both of which made early investments in Facebook.